Close Welcome to Ronald McDonald House Charities of Southern California

 Shannon Edwards

-Shannon started with Camp as a volunteer 10 years ago and worked three summers as a Seasonal Staff member.
-She joined the full-time staff in 2017 as our Program Associate.
-In addition to helping implement the current Camp programs, Shannon is growing our year-round Wilderness Outdoor Leadership Program (WOLP) and our Alumni Development program.
+Shannon started with Camp as a volunteer in 2006 and worked three summers as a Seasonal Staff member before joining the full-time staff in 2017 as our Program Associate.
+In addition to helping implement the current Camp programs, Shannon works year-round with our Wilderness Outdoor Leadership Program (WOLP), Alumni Development program and manages all Volunteer recriutment and registration.
 Shannon comes to Camp Ronald McDonald for Good Times with a background in camping and youth development.
-She spent 7 years working with the YMCA Camps Tulequoia and Sequoia Lake, including two years as Youth Camp Director at Sequoia Lake.
-Through her time with the Y and Camp Ronald McDonald, Shannon has developed an extensive skill set in camping and a passion for youth development, particularly in the area of teen programming.
-In addition, Shannon is soon to be become a standard and accrediation visitor with the American Camp Association.
-Shannon enjoys escaping to Three Rivers, CA to spend time with her niece & nephew, playing Disc Golf and coaching gymnastics.
+They spent 7 years working with the YMCA Camps Tulequoia and Sequoia Lake, including two years as Youth Camp Director at Sequoia Lake.
+Through their time with the Y and Camp Ronald McDonald, Shannon has developed an extensive skill set in camping and a passion for camping as a modalidy for youth development.
+In addition, Shannon is a standard and accrediation visitor with the American Camp Association and recieved a Service Award from ACA So Cal/Hawaii for their work support ACA online conferences.
+Shannon enjoys spending free time with their Patner & two dogs, reading, car camping & spending time with family.

 Close